achong858/DSC232R_Spark/README.md

 **Second Model**

 For our second model, we used dimensionality reduction followed by a Random Forest Model to determine the species of the plants in the dataset.
+Principle Component Analysis (PCA) was used for the dimensionality reduction which was implemented with pyspark.ml.feature.PCA.
+The RandomForestClassifier from pyspark.ml.classification was used to implement the supervised ML model on the reduced-dimension features.
+A Logistic Regression model was initally implemented, but it did not perform very well which was why the RandomForestClassifier was implemented.
+However, both models provided insightful findings for our dataset.